BigSoftVideo/DOTE/help.md

 ### How to cite _DOTE_

 If you are using _DOTE_ for transcription, then we would appreciate that you [cite it](citeDOTE.md) where appropriate.

+### Structure of our meta-data files

+If you are interested in inspecting the meta-data files used within DOTE Projects & Transcripts, see our detailed [JSON file documentation](json-formats.md).